Hire a Lawyer for Your Commercial Premises Damage Claim

 Recovery is fact-dependent.
 Lost-profits claims require documentation: prior-period revenue, the specific operational impact, the period of impairment, and reasonable mitigation.
 The $240 written attorney consultation identifies whether the lost-profits claim is supportable and how to document it.

-The five legal theories that drive most commercial-premises damage cases
+The legal theories that drive most commercial-tenant and premises cases

 1. Negligence (Civ.
 Code § 1714).
 The landlord, facility, or operator owed a duty of reasonable care, breached it, and caused the damage.
 The duty arises from the lease, the facility's actual or constructive knowledge, and the foreseeability of the harm.
 Damages: property loss, lost profits, consequential, sometimes personal injury.